 As a born and raised southern New Hampshirite, I have seen the increased population here in the Granite State expand exponentially.
 Especially within the last ten years or so, housing development and new pavement has sprouted up across the land.
 Anyone who has lived in this “neck of the woods” for longer than 15 years can attest to the spike in traffic, housing, and extended travel times to reach destinations.

 I’ve noticed the impact this population “progression” has had on the land especially through trapping for fur during the fall and winter months.
 Trapping territories that once spanned 100+ acres have now been reduced to 10-50 acres, and in some cases, have vanished altogether, as miles of untouched forest have long been bought and sold to make way for new homes.
 Some areas where I once had an endless selection of trap sets to make have now been abandoned due to encroachment from hikers, walkers, and domestic pets.
-The one thing no trapper wants to see on his line is some stranger with an unleashed dog mulling through a property, fifteen feet away from a recently made set.
-Here in New Hampshire, our trapping regulations state that each trapper must have written landowner permission to trap the property – it’s not like hunting where every un-posted property is free reign.
+Here in New Hampshire, our trapping regulations state that each trapper must have written landowner permission to trap the property.
 I am particularly fond of this regulation, as it takes the guesswork out of having to gauge whether or not the property is suitable.
 I can simply discuss with the landowner what type of sets I will be making, and get an idea from that owner whether the property is open to public or recreational use by others.
 I can then place dog-proof traps or avoid certain areas based on what information I can gather.
 Over the past few years, I can’t tell you how many people I have run across on my large-acre parcels that are just “out for a weekend stroll”.
 99% of the time, the landowner is completely unaware of these visitors, and the “visitors” don’t seem to be too concerned with gaining permission – the new motto that seems to have been adopted is “if it’s wooded and there aren’t houses around, I’m allowed to walk through it without consequence”.

 With population development comes the inevitable headaches of increased traffic.
 I’ve seen quite a spike in road-killed critters over the years around here.
 I can’t tell you how many times I have driven by a mashed up critter thinking “man, what a waste”.
 Busy roads in between wildlife travel corridors and food sources, as well as areas where wildlife has been flushed out due to development also cause what I can only identify with as wanton waste.

 I always get a chuckle out of Animal Rights groups and their constant battle with Hunters and Trappers alike.
-If they put one tenth of that energy and donation money into human overpopulation awareness and conservation groups, they would probably save tens of millions of critters, and help sustain habitats in the process.
-When a landowner kicks the bucket and his family decides to sell off his 300 acre parcel of untouched forest, put your donation money toward preserving that habitat rather than fighting lawsuits with hunters – but I digress, more of that rant in the “Open Letter” page (coming soon).
+If they put one tenth of that energy and donation money into human population awareness and conservation groups, they would probably save tens of millions of critters, and help sustain habitats in the process.
+When a landowner kicks the bucket and his family decides to sell off his 300 acre parcel of untouched forest, put your donation money toward preserving that habitat rather than fighting lawsuits with hunters – but I digress, more of that rant coming soon.

 Examples of otherwise "solitary" wilderness animals turning up in urban meccas is becoming increasingly more common.

 I suppose that much like the animals, the trapper will also be forced to adapt to his or her surroundings.
 Much like the animals I target, I too have become more adapted to urban trapping than long-line wilderness trapping in recent years.
 Trading washed out roots for culverts, downed trees for bridge underpasses, and grassy trails for tire ruts.
-I'll have a related article coming soon which will explain, in more detail, exactly how I have adapted into the role of "urban trapper" in the near future.
 Just because I have adapted doesn’t mean I have to like it.
 I think this world would be a little more “grounded” if we all saw a little more green – in one way or another!